AIA Code of Ethics and Professional Conduct

 The Code is arranged in three tiers: Canons (broad principles of conduct); Ethical standards (more specific goals toward which each should aspire); Rules of conduct (mandatory requirements).

 The National Ethics Council (NEC) is appointed by the AIA Board of Directors to enforce the Code.
 The NEC also: proposes revisions to the Code; proposes revisions to the NEC's Rules of Procedure, which govern the process for handling a complaint; and educates the public and AIA members on ethical issues in architecture.

-NEC decisions may be appealed to AIA’s Board of Directors.
+NEC decisions that result in a Code violation and discipline may be appealed to AIA’s Board of Directors.
 In cases where termination is the recommended penalty, decisions are automatically appealed to the Board.

 - Robert A. Boynton, FAIA

 The NEC publishes redacted versions of its decisions as well as Advisory Opinions, which illustrate how the AIA Code of Ethics applies to a particular situation.

 View the NEC's decisions.

 One of the most common violations handled by the NEC relates to the attribution of credit.
 The NEC’s Guidelines for the Attribution of Credit can help parties decide on and structure attribution.